 Make your way to Choquequirao starting at Capuliyoc a place where everyone starts and end your adventure at a different point where just fewer hikers finish or sometimes nobody even finishes at this place as they usually go back, by the same trail to finish at Capuliyoc the beginning of the trail.
 Making this trail this way, you will hike the complete loop of this amazing trail.

-Choquequirao inca city was one of the last residences of the last incan ruler where these andean people built dwelts, palaces, temples, and terraces, and this amazing journey will get you uncover the mysteries of this lost incan city.
-Likewise, Choquequirao trek offers a variety on flora and fauna, thus along the pathway we’ll experience different microclimates and ecosystems.
+Choquequirao Inca city was one of the last residences of the last Incan ruler where these Andean people built dwelts, palaces, temples, and terraces, and this amazing journey will get you uncover the mysteries of this lost Incan city.
+Likewise, Choquequirao trek 5 days offers a variety on flora and fauna, thus along the trail you’ll experience different microclimates and ecosystems.

-- Trek to lost Incan city since the hands of local experts who born, lived, hiked here that’s a real PLUS for a genuine experience.
+- Trek to lost Incan citadel with a tour operator run by families from this zone, that’s a real PLUS for a genuine experience.

 - Trek in a high Andean realm.
 Stay in a mountain 4 season roomy tents (Black Diamond tents).